“The world needs different kinds of minds working together.”

 He believes that many of the problems faced by neurodiverse individuals are related to expectations of modern society versus limitations imposed by the condition.
 By openly discussing this expectation gap without harsh judgment, couples can begin to reset expectations in their relationship in a new constructive way.
 This will help both partners enter the thought (and emotional) world of their partner in order to improve the health of the couple’s relationship.

 Steve is a Neurodiverse Couples Coach and a Registered Associate Marriage and Family Therapist who graduated from the Counseling Psychology program at CSU Bakersfield.
 He also holds a B.A. in Psychology from Pacific Lutheran University in Tacoma, Washington.
-He has experience providing therapy and counseling to couples/individuals/groups in the larger community of Bakersfield as well as an inmate population.
-Steve has been trained in using Dialectical Behavior Therapy (DBT) to teach couples how to navigate life’s challenges with a more skillful approach.
-DBT teaches practical skills to help people live with greater mindfulness of their emotional life and a non-judgmental approach to their relationships.
+He has experience providing therapy and counseling to couples/individuals/groups through on-line therapy as well as in-person in the community of Bakersfield, California.

 Other areas of focus